Back to Blog

 2. Build a small webhook handler (can be a simple serverless function) that receives Lemon Squeezy events

-3. Transform and forward the events to your email tool's API
+4. Transform and forward the events to your email tool's API

-4. Map subscription status to tags or attributes in your email tool
+5. Map subscription status to tags or attributes in your email tool

-Key Lemon Squeezy events:
+Key Lemon Squeezy Events

-• subscription_created - New subscription
+• subscription_created - New subscription (start onboarding)

-• subscription_updated - Plan changes
+• subscription_updated - Plan changes (acknowledge upgrade/downgrade)

-• subscription_cancelled - Cancellation
+• subscription_cancelled - Cancellation (exit survey + win-back)

-• subscription_payment_failed - Failed payment
+• subscription_payment_failed - Failed payment (start dunning)

-• subscription_payment_recovered - Recovery
+• subscription_payment_recovered - Recovery (stop dunning + confirm)

-• order_created - One-time purchase
+• order_created - One-time purchase (deliver product + welcome)

 FAQ

 Why don't more email tools support Lemon Squeezy natively?
 Lemon Squeezy is newer and smaller than Stripe.
 Native integrations take time and demand from users.
 As Lemon Squeezy grows, more email tools will add native support.
+In the meantime, webhook forwarding and Zapier fill the gap effectively.